 In my own research, I have asked people to offer explanations, or stories, about life events.
 Why would someone suffer a divorce?
 Win an award at work?
 Get laid off from a job?
 Suffer disease?

-The powerful believe that our unique talents and strengths determine the course of our lives—whether we succeed or fail or get struck down by disease.
 People with power—that is, those from upper-class backgrounds—attributed these fateful events to an individual’s talent, character, effort, and ability.
 In their minds, unique talents and strengths (and the lack thereof) determine the course that a person’s life takes—whether we succeed or fail, enjoy a healthy marriage or not, or get struck down by disease.

 Narratives of exceptionalism matter.
 They are used to justify people’s positions of power, thus impeding social progress.
 They blind people to their own abuses of power.
 And they can deter deserving people from pursuing positions of power that would allow them to make valuable contributions to society.
 For example, people from historically low-power groups, such as women, are less likely to enter into academic disciplines such as philosophy in which narratives of exceptionalism prevail, reinforcing the idea that it takes a special, innate intellect to succeed.